 God abandoned them to do whatever shameful things their hearts desired- Romans 1:24a NLT

 God just let them have at it.
 He let them go ahead and do whatever felt good to them without so much as a single real-time consequence.
 God did not scream and yell about their sin.
 He did not crush their consciences with an overwhelming sense of guilt.
 He did not pile on a whole bunch of horrible consequences.
-He just let them do whatever shameful thing they felt like doing and they felt just fine about it.
+He just let them do whatever shameful thing they felt like doing without so much as a single negative word.

 So, here’s the thing:

 This one little verse tells us a lot about God and the freewill of human beings.
 Just because there is no an apparent consequence for a sin or we feel okay about what we’re doing.
-It doesn’t necessarily mean God doesn’t have a problem with what we’ve been up to.
+It doesn’t necessarily mean God is okay with whatever we’ve been up to.

 To the contrary.

 A lack of guilty feelings over sin is actually the exact opposite of getting away with something.
 According to Romans 1:24 it is an indicator God has stepped back from the situation.
-When God steps back and lets people do whatever they want to do without guilt or consequences it is actually the first step in a long process of judgement.
+When God steps back and lets people do whatever they want to do without guilt or consequences it is actually the first step in a long and likely painful process of judgement and trouble.

 So.
 What this means is we cannot judge right and wrong based entirely on whether or not we feel guilty or there are obvious consequences when we do certain things.
 Instead, of relying on what our heart tell us about sin we need to get into the habit of turning away from our sin quickly and repenting completely.
 Then we need to trust God with the outcome of coming clean.
 Whatever that may be.